raoofarakkal/Arduino_epson/README.md

-# EPSON EH-TW6100 3D LCD projector ballast hack using Ardunino
+# EPSON EH-TW6100 3D LCD projector ballast hack using Arduino

 This project will help you to hack and emulate EPSON EH-TW6100 3D LCD projector ballast.